kajnielsen/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the eadv.dk blog

-I'm glad you are here.
-I plan to talk about ...
+Here we will do writeups of things relevant to us as we develop, implement and teach AP degree IT courses.